-At a session of the Federal Communications Commission held at its offices in Washington, D. C. on the 10th day of April, 1946: WHEREAS, the large number of new and renewal ama-teur station and operator license applications recently filed with the Commission has made their prompt processing difficult and difficult; and making it difficult for the Commission to communicate with them; and WHEREAS, the provisions of § 12.92 of the Commission's Rules exempt all amateurs who operate portable stations on frequencies above 25 Mc. from the requirements of notice concerning their intended operations; and WHEREAS, the provisions of § 12.93(a) of the Com-mission's Rules are not presently adequate to regulate the operation of non-portable amateur radio stations at permanent locations other than those specified in the station licenses;
+At a session of the Federal Communications Commission held at its offices in Washington, D. C. on the 10th day of April, 1946;

+April, 1946: WHEREAS, the large number of new and renewal amawhich the Commission has made their prompt processing difficult; and WHEREAS, many amateur station licensees have them; and WHEREAS, the provisions of § 12.92 of the Commission's

-WHEREAS, WHEREAS, many amateur station licensees have changed their station locations since the issuance of their station licenses and now operate from new fixed locations, making it difficult for the Commission to communicate with
+WHEREAS, many amateur station licensees have changed their station locations since the issuance of their station licenses and now operate from new fixed locations, making it difficult for the Commission to communicate with